microsoft/azure-pipelines-jira/tutorial.md

 ## **Prerequisites**
 You must be a Jira site adminstrator to install the integration.

-[GitHub for Jira](https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud&tab=overview) application must be installed and connected to the correct accoutns and repositories in GitHub.
+[GitHub for Jira](https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud&tab=overview) application must be installed and connected to the correct accounts and repositories in GitHub.
 You would need to [add Jira issue keys](https://confluence.atlassian.com/adminjiracloud/integrating-with-development-tools-776636216.html) to the commit or pull request messages for the information to be available in Azure Pipelines.

 This integration works when the team is using the following tools in their DevOps pipeline.